 Secukinumab and ustekinumab are alternative biologic agents that may be used in patients with contraindications to use of a TNF inhibitor (eg, patients with significant heart failure or multiple sclerosis), but in whom a TNF inhibitor would otherwise be indicated (see 'Secukinumab' below and 'Ustekinumab' below).
 Either of these agents may also be of benefit in patients resistant to TNF inhibitor therapy.
 (See 'Peripheral arthritis resistant to initial TNF inhibitor' below.)

 Choice of TNF inhibitor — All five of the original TNF inhibitors (etanercept, adalimumab, infliximab, certolizumab pegol, and golimumab) are available for use in patients with PsA in the United States and in many other countries.
 The efficacy of the drugs for the arthritis appears comparable (see 'TNF inhibitor use and efficacy' below), and the choice of agent is based upon patient preferences for route (subcutaneous versus intravenous) and frequency of administration, regulatory and payor requirements and limitations, and potential cost to the patient.
 There may be a differential effect on the skin, which should be incorporated into the choice of agent made in collaboration with the patient’s dermatologist.
-(See "Treatment of psoriasis", section on 'Biologic agents'.)
+(See "Treatment of psoriasis in adults", section on 'Biologic agents'.)

 TNF inhibitor use and efficacy — The five original TNF inhibitors and their respective dosing regimens are: